indraneel207/RABiTPy/README.md

-# Microbe Vision
+# RabtPy

-Microbe Vision is a comprehensive package designed to track and analyze the movement of microorganisms in video files or image sequences.
+RabtPy is a comprehensive package designed to track and analyze the movement of micro-organisms in video files or image sequences.
 This package provides tools for loading, identifying, tracking, and analyzing the movement of various organisms.

 ## Features